TOP secret – 8 ways how I earn money when traveling

 No wonder why many bloggers nowadays choose not to use that term at all and prefer others not to call them travel bloggers.

-Anyway, I have been able to travel to 50 countries mostly thanks to this blog since March 2011 without having ”a real job.”
+Anyway, I have been able to travel to more than 56 countries mostly thanks to this blog since March 2011 without having ”a real job.”
 And not just that.

 But I’ve also managed to save some money.
 When I say some, I mean at least 40% of what I earn.
 (Thanks mum for teaching me how to save money when I was a kid!)